 • lack of appetite, general weakness and malaise;

-• discharge from the genitals will turn brown.
+• Discharge from the genitals will turn brown.

 If lymphadenitis is chronic, then the severity of the above symptoms is mild.

-Do not panic, you need to find out the cause of the disease and start treatment
+Don’t panic, you need to find out the cause of the disease and start treatment

 The most common ailments: